pbadler/forecasting-dynamics-course/discussion/Tredennick_model_selection_questions.md

 revise by removing much of the formal statistical discussion.
 The sections I think are most important are the Introduction (everything up through p.
 9) and Examples (p.
 22) to the end.
-Feel free to skim the section statistical paradigms from p.
-9-22, but pay a little more attention to the sections on model validation towards the end of that section.
+Feel free to skim the section on statistical paradigms from p.
+9-22, but pay a little more attention to the subsections on model validation towards the end of that chunk.

 ### Questions